chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/configure-synchronization-with-custom-target-attributes.md

 }
 ```

-## Add attribute definition for officeCode attribute, and a mapping between attributes
+## Add a definition for the officeCode attribute and a mapping between attributes

-Using plain text editor of your choice (i.e. Notepad++, or http://www.jsoneditoronline.org/) we need to:
+Use a plain text editor of your choice (for example, [Notepad++](https://notepad-plus-plus.org/) or [JSON Editor Online](http://www.jsoneditoronline.org/)) to:

-	1. Add attribute definition for officeCode attribute.
+1. Add an attribute definition for the `officeCode` attribute.

-		a.
-Under directories, find directory with the name "salesforce.com", and in the objects array find the one named "User".
+	- Under directories, find the directory with the name salesforce.com, and in the object's array, find the one named **User**.
-		b.
-Add new attribute to the list, specifying minimal information (name and type) - see example below
+	- Add the new attribute to the list, specifying the name and type, as shown in the following example.

-	2. Add attribute mapping between officeCode and extensionAttribute10
+2. Add an attribute mapping between `officeCode` and `extensionAttribute10`.

-		a.
-Under synchronizationRules, find the rule which has Azure AD as source directory, and Salesforce.com as target directory ( "sourceDirectoryName": "Azure Active Directory",   "targetDirectoryName": "salesforce.com")
+	- Under **synchronizationRules**, find the rule that specifies Azure AD as the source directory, and Salesforce.com as the target directory (`"sourceDirectoryName": "Azure Active Directory",   "targetDirectoryName": "salesforce.com"`).
-		b.
-In objectMappings of the rule, find mapping between users ("sourceObjectName": "User",   "targetObjectName": "User")
+	- In the **objectMappings** of the rule, find the mapping between users (`"sourceObjectName": "User",   "targetObjectName": "User"`).
-		c.
-In the attributeMappings array of the objectMapping, add a new entry, specifying minimal informati as show in the example
+	- In the **attributeMappings** array of the **objectMapping**, add a new entry, as shown in the following example.

 ```json
 {